geoffviola/undefined_behavior_study/README.md

 Reading from an uninitialized value is a very common mistake for beginners and experts.
 Compilers sometimes catch it as warnings.
 Valgrind can detect it, but clang with fsantize can often miss it.

 ## Variablility
 Valgrind seems to have different results over time.
 This may be due to version upgrades from 3.11 to 1.13 or the very nature of undefined behavior itself.
 It was observed that array out of bounds was undetected by valgrind during the upgrade.
-Not detecting unitialized memory in release with debug info went undetected at some point later.
+Not detecting uninitialized memory in release with debug info went undetected at some point later.